kirstenstark/eeg-ride/doc/source/tips.rst

 Many EEG preprocessing pipelines involve the rejection (i.e., deletion) of "bad" epochs, typically using some kind of amplitude-based threshold.
 For instance, the ``reject`` argument in MNE's ``Epochs`` class uses a peak-to-peak threshold that, if exceeded at any one channel, marks the epoch as "bad" in order to exclude it from the downstream analysis.

-You typically want to perform artifact rejection *before* feeding the epochs into RIDE, since RIDE works best with epochs that have already been cleaned from all non-speech-related artifacts (as discussed abvoe).
+You typically want to perform artifact rejection *before* feeding the epochs into RIDE, since RIDE works best with epochs that have already been cleaned from all non-speech-related artifacts (as discussed above).
 However, note that the speech artifacts themselves can be rather large.
 Therefore, you may want to use a rather lenient artifact rejection threshold (e.g., 200/250 µV) before RIDE correction, or otherwise you will lose many epochs and therefore reduce your statistical power---even though RIDE would have been able to "rescue" these epochs by removing the speech artifacts.